Looking for things to do in Bacalar Mexico? Look no further.

 6. Explore Bacalar Town

-As I mentioned at the beginning, I liked that Bacalar, a town beyond the touristy, is very accessible.
+As I mentioned earlier, I liked that Bacalar, a town beyond the touristy, is very accessible.

 Therefore, it is straightforward (and recommended!) to wander around aimlessly and discover taquerias, small grocery stores, small streets, etc.

-I have to say that I took several walks, even at night, and I never had any problems nor saw anything strange.
+I have to say that I took several walks, even at night, and I never had any problems or saw anything strange.

 On the contrary, I felt safe everywhere I went, and the locals seemed like very friendly and good people.

-Surely, after the lagoon, the first thing you will see is the Zócalo or main square.
+Surely, you will first see the Zócalo or the main square after the lagoon.

 As in the rest of the towns of the Yucatan Peninsula, this “main square” is the social and cultural center and a super nice place to sit and enjoy the fresh air and feel, almost like a local.